WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 </fancy-p>
 ```

-You can `::slotted()` to style light DOM descendants of a shadow host.

 ### Writing default styles for slotted elements with `::slotted()`

-The `::slotted()` pseudo-element selector allows you to write default styles for different kinds of elements which are
+The `::slotted()` pseudo-element selector allows you to write default styles for slotted elements that match the given
-slotted.
+selector.
+Specifying a selector can be useful for styling specific elements in particular ways.

 ```html
 <fancy-elements>